Key Takeaways

 Defining Asset Allocation

-Asset allocation refers to the mix of certain investment assets that are held in an investment portfolio, such as stocks, bonds, and cash.1 Determining how to allocate your mix of assets is one of the first steps in forming an investment objective, such as education savings or retirement.
-After deciding how to allocate the assets, you can then choose the specific investments.
+Asset allocation refers to the mix of investment assets held in a portfolio, such as stocks, bonds, and cash.1 Determining how to divide your assets is one of the first steps in forming an investment objective, such as saving for education or retirement.
+After deciding on your asset mix, you can then choose specific investments.

 Choosing Your Asset Allocation

-Your asset allocation will depend on two primary factors: your holding period and your risk tolerance.
-These are based on your individual preferences, so keep in mind that your plan may not look like anyone else's.
-Before choosing your asset allocation, you'll need to measure and plan for the two factors:
+Your asset allocation depends on two main factors: your holding period and your risk tolerance.
+These are based on your personal preferences, so your approach may look different from someone else’s.
+Before choosing your asset allocation, you need to measure and plan for the following:

-- Holding period: This is the amount of time you plan to hold your investment assets.
-This period can also be defined as the amount of time before you begin to make withdrawals from your investments.
+- Holding Period: This is the amount of time you plan to keep your investment assets.
+It can also refer to the time before you begin making withdrawals from your investments.

-- Risk tolerance: This is measured by how much risk you are comfortable taking.
-For example, an individual with a low tolerance for risk may choose to allocate a relatively low amount of their portfolio — perhaps 50% or less — to stocks, which can have more volatile returns.
+- Risk Tolerance: This reflects how much risk you are comfortable taking.
+For example, someone with a low tolerance for risk may choose to invest a smaller portion of their portfolio in stocks, which can have more price changes over time.

-Before choosing an asset allocation, make sure to measure and plan for two factors: holding period and risk tolerance.
+Before choosing an asset allocation, measure and plan for both your holding period and your risk tolerance.

 Asset Allocation & Stock Diversification

-Asset allocation is also the foundation of diversification, which is the concept and strategy of spreading investments across a range of assets and investment types.2 The first step in diversification is determining your asset allocation (choosing the mix of asset types).
-The second step in diversification is choosing the individual investment types within those assets.
+Asset allocation is the foundation of diversification.
+Diversification is the strategy of spreading investments across different assets and investment types.2 The first step is choosing your asset allocation, which defines your mix of asset types.
+The second step is selecting the specific investments within those asset types.

 Here's an example of these two basic steps:

-- Determine asset allocation: Let's say an investor chooses an asset allocation of 75% stocks, 20% bonds and 5% cash.
+- Determine Asset Allocation: An investor chooses an allocation of 75% stocks, 20% bonds, and 5% cash.

-- Determine investment types: After choosing the asset allocation, the investor chooses investments within each asset type.
-For example, within the 75% stock allocation, the investor could create their stock diversification by selecting mutual funds in diverse categories, such as large-cap stocks, small-cap stocks and international stocks.
+- Determine Investment Types: After setting the allocation, the investor selects investments within each asset type.
+For example, within the stock portion, the investor may choose mutual funds across different categories such as large-cap, small-cap, and international stocks.

 Why Asset Allocation Is Important

-When building a portfolio of investments, an investor has control over asset allocation and investment selection.
-Between those two variables, asset allocation can have a greater impact on the total return of the portfolio, especially for long-term holding periods.
-In simple terms, your chosen mix of stocks, bonds and cash may have more of an impact on your portfolio returns than your selection of individual investments.
+When building a portfolio, an investor controls both asset allocation and investment selection.
+Between these two factors, asset allocation often has a greater effect on total returns, especially over longer time periods.
+In simple terms, your mix of stocks, bonds, and cash may influence your results more than your choice of individual investments.

 The Bottom Line

-Although the portfolio construction process can be relatively easy, each individual investor has unique financial goals and tolerance for risk.
-For this reason, investors might want to seek the help of a financial professional to help guide them in asset allocation and investment selection.
+Building a portfolio can be straightforward, but each investor has different goals and risk tolerance.
+For this reason, some investors choose to work with a financial professional who can help guide decisions about asset allocation and investment selection.

 Sources